0xSero/partisia-docs/docs/pbc-fundamentals/dictionary.md

 ### Epoch

 An Epoch is the time it takes for a contract to complete one cycle of work defined by the system contract, when one epoch ends another one starts.
-For small oracles and for the committee you can [request to end the epoch prematurely](../node-operations/node-payment-rewards-and-risks.md#how-long-does-it-take-to-retrieve-stakes-from-a-node-service) if enough time have past. passed, even if other criteria have not been met.
+Within the [epoch of any node service](../node-operations/node-payment-rewards-and-risks.md#how-long-does-it-take-to-retrieve-stakes-from-a-node-service) the staked MPC tokens of the node performing the service are _locked_ to the service and cannot be _disassociated_.
+For small oracles and for the committee you can [request to end the epoch prematurely](../node-operations/node-payment-rewards-and-risks.md#how-long-does-it-take-to-retrieve-stakes-from-a-node-service) if enough time have passed.

 **Minimum criteria of the epochs in important system contracts:**